The highest-profile miscarriage of justice of the twenty-first century

 People are fallible.
 Justice systems are fallible.
 They make mistakes.

 Now we have the case of Meredith Kercher who was murdered by Rudy Guede in Perugia, Italy on November 1st 2007.
 Amanda Knox and Raffaele Sollecito were charged with Kercher’s murder, wrongfully convicted and vilified across the world, just as Alfred Dreyfus and Lindy Chamberlain had been in their day.
-The same pattern of a flawed investigation followed by a rush to judgement is evident here as well.
+The same pattern of a flawed investigation followed by a rush to judgment is evident here as well.
 Meredith Kercher’s killer Rudy Guede was caught quickly.
 Solid forensic evidence ties him to the crime and he admitted to being with Meredith when she died.
 He was in the house of a girl he barely knew; a place where he had no plausible reason to be.
 His DNA was found in her vagina and a semen stain was found on a pillow between her legs.
 Murder cases are rarely as easily solved as this one.

 So, how on earth could a justice system in a sophisticated Western democracy charge and convict two additional unconnected people who had alibis and against whom no credible evidence was ever produced?

 Welcome to Alice in Wonderland, Italian style, where a car crash of judicial and prosecutorial malice and incompetence chased down two students and their families for over seven years.